cloudnativelabs/kube-router/Documentation/metrics.md

       --metrics-port int                    Prometheus metrics port to use ( default 8080 ) --metrics-path string                 Path to serve Prometheus metrics on ( default /metrics )

-By enabling [Kubernetes SD](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#<kubernetes_sd_config>) in Prometheus configuration it will automaticly discover & scrape pods with the correct annotations.
+By enabling Kubernetes SD in Prometheus configuration & adding required annotations it can automaticly discover & scrape kube-router metrics.

 ## Supported annotations